 What is the Personal Injury Statute of Limitations in Texas?

-If you have been injured by the negligence of another person you generally have two years to file a personal injury claim for damages.
-This period begins to run the day that you were injured.
+If you have been injured by the negligence of another person, you generally have two years to file a personal injury claim for damages in the State of Texas.
+This period begins to run the day that you were injured (or the day in which you knew you were injured).
 This 2 year time limit is an incredibly short period of time considering everything you and your family may be experiencing.
-For example, if you were injured in a car accident on I-75, you may have suffered severe injuries which required an extended stay in the hospital.
-This means that you may have spent months at Parkland Hospital recovering from your injuries.
-It is not uncommon that during this time at the hospital, neither you or your family even realize that you have a personal injury claim against the person who caused the car accident.
+For example, if you were injured in a car accident on Highway 75, you may have suffered severe injuries which required an extended stay in the hospital.
+This means that you may have spent months at a Dallas-area hospital (be it Parkland or somewhere else) recovering from your injuries.
+It is not uncommon that during this time, neither you or your family even realize that you have a personal injury claim against the person who caused the car accident.